gruevyhat/travgen/README.md

                                Thai.
       -g --gender STR        Male or female.
       -a --rand-age          Randomize term length (+/-1 year).
-      -u --upp HEX           Supply a pre-generated UPP or it will be randomly generated.
+      -u --upp HEX           A pre-generated UPP.
-      -m --method STR        If no UPP, method for rolling characteristics: normal, heroic, superheroic, mediocre, or
-                               extreme. [default: normal]
       -t --terms INT         Number of terms to serve. [default: 3] -p --path STR          Colon-delimited career path of the form:
                                "career:spec::career:spec::...".
-      -f --full-path         Show full career path.
+      -P --personality       Random personality.
+      -x --max-careers INT   Maximum number of careers.
       -s --show-hist         Show full career history.

+Run without options, the character generator will return a full character, complete with Skills and Benefits.

+    $ travgen char

+    Santuniz, Verna
+    Female Belter (American), age 30
+    UPP: 847679 [6.8]
+    Career Path: Drifter (Wanderer) [Rank 2]
+    Skills: Art 0, Athletics 2, Carouse 0, Deception 1, Recon 0, Social Science 0, Stealth 0, Streetwise 2, Survival 0
+    Benefits: Ally x1
+    Random seed: cd515598

 Character stats are presented in UPP format, and may be generated with a variety of rolling methods.
 Random names are similar to, but often not exactly the same as, modern names of a random Earth ethnicity.
-The career path may be listed in one (or both) of two ways.
+The `--rand-age` parameter will cause starting ages to fluctuate slightly, for a more 'realistic' starting age.
+The `--max-careers` option allows one to specify an upper limit on the number of careers that a character goes through, effectively generating a series of characters until one is found that meets the condition.
+The `--personality` parameter is for comedic value, and provides some random personality quirks, along with a Meyers-Briggs personality profile.

+Every character is generated with a random seed that allows one to regenerate the character on the command line with addition options.
+For example, if one wants to see the character's full generation history, the `--show-hist` option will reproduce the above character will all steps leading to her creation.

+    $ travgen char --random-seed cd515598 --show-hist

 The `--show-hist` option returns a narrative description of the steps taken during character generation.
-The `--full-path` option presents a tabular representation of these steps.
+Included in the history is a career path table, allowing one to easily scan the pertinent rolls that lead to the generation of the character.
+The columns of the table are:

 * T = The term number.
 * Q = Qualified/enlisted successfully?